GabeScott/standard-works-vault/General Conference/2007 April - Life’s Lessons Learned.md

 I think I smiled for a week.

 I have known many great men and women.
-Although they have different backgrounds, talents, and perspectives, they all have this in common: they work diligently and persistently towards achieving their goals.
+Although they have different backgrounds, talents, and perspectives, they all have this in common: they work diligently and persistently toward achieving their goals.
 It’s easy to get distracted and lose focus on the things that are most important in life.
 I’ve tried to remember the lessons I learned from Coach Oswald and prioritize values that are important to me so that I can keep my eye focused on things that really matter.

 I urge you to examine your life.
 Determine where you are and what you need to do to be the kind of person you want to be.
 Create inspiring, noble, and righteous goals that fire your imagination and create excitement in your heart.
 And then keep your eye on them.
-Work consistently towards achieving them.
+Work consistently toward achieving them.

-“If one advances confidently in the direction of his dreams,” wrote Henry David Thoreau, “and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.”1
+“If one advances confidently in the direction of his dreams,” wrote Henry David Thoreau, “and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.”[^1]

 In other words, never take your eye off the ball.